 4. Set up a filing system for your job applications

-Think of how you can name folders on your computer (e.g. either by employer name, date or by job role) to make them easy to find.
-Filing your tailored application with the job ad/your research on the employer will help you keep track of the jobs you have applied for and what you have provided to each employer.
+Think of how to name folders on your computer (e.g. by employer name, date or by job role) to make them easy to find.
+File your tailored application with the job ad/your research on the employer.
+This will help you keep track of the jobs you have applied for and what you have provided to each employer.
 This also means you can easily access the relevant documents when employers contact you about interviews.

 5. Manage your emails

-Most of your correspondence will be by email, so you need to read and respond to emails as soon as they arrive so you don't miss anything important.
+Most of your correspondence with employers will be by email, so try to read and respond to emails as soon as they arrive.
 Keep your job search emails separate from your day-to-day emails to make sure you don't miss anything.
 Make sure the email address you use for your job search sounds professional, for example email@example.com.

 6. Be ready for requests for further information, interviews or a job offer

 Make sure you have a copy of your résumé, your tax file number (TFN) and bank account details on hand.
-Always have your interview clothes clean and pressed ready to attend an interview at short notice.
+Always have your interview clothes clean and pressed in case you are asked to attend an interview at short notice.